aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/035-bootstrap.md

 export GITHUB_LOGIN="<<replace with your github repo login>>"
 ```

-Instead of cloning the entire repo, checkout only assets/platform/bootstrap folder to keep things simple.
+Instead of cloning the entire repo, checkout only `assets` folder to keep things simple.
+(Note, this also checkouts files not tied to a directory)

 ```bash
 git clone --no-checkout https://github.com/${GITHUB_LOGIN}/eks-blueprints-for-terraform-workshop.git wgit